Winning with the Vienna Gambit in Online Chess

 Nd5!

 White’s initiative is immense.
-Threats include Qa5, Nxc7+, and sacrifices on f6 or e6.
+The threats include Qa5, Nxc7+ and also sacrifices on f6 or e6.

 If Black tries: